- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (04 Sep, 05 Sep, 06 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (04 Sep, 05 Sep, 06 Sep).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at active to minor storm levels on day one (04 Sep), unsettled to active levels on day two (05 Sep) and quiet to unsettled levels on day three (06 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (04 Sep, 05 Sep) and quiet to unsettled levels on day three (06 Sep).

 III.
 Event probabilities 04 Sep-06 Sep

 Predicted 04 Sep-06 Sep 068/068/068

 Observed Afr/Ap 02 Sep 005/005